baliga-lab/egrin2-tools/README.md

 ### Description

-This is a collection of software tools to perform cMonkey ensemble runs and support analysis of the results.
+This is a collection of tools to perform cMonkey ensemble runs and support analysis of the results.

 ### Documentation